Gaarv/kadenze-dl/README.md

 Install
 ---

-Install requirements (Python 3.x only, tested up to Python 3.6.3):
+Install requirements (Python 3.7+ only):

 Download or clone repository, then into root directory

     pip install -r requirements.txt

-If you encounter issues installing lxml or pyyaml on Windows, you can try unofficial binaries from Christoph Gohlke at https://www.lfd.uci.edu/~gohlke/pythonlibs/
+If you encounter issues installing pyyaml on Windows, you can try unofficial binaries from Christoph Gohlke at https://www.lfd.uci.edu/~gohlke/pythonlibs/

 Usage